tomixu/parallel_ios_tests/README.md

 ## tl;dr

-* Example project and Ruby script to demonstrate how to run iOS tests in parallel on multiple simulators at the same time
+* Example project and Rake task to demonstrate how to run iOS tests in parallel on multiple simulators at the same time
 * Only requirements are Ruby, some gems and [xctool](https://github.com/facebook/xctool)
 * No multiple user accounts are required, neither is any type of virtualization